Dr Sophia Xenofontos

 - Aug 2014: A.G.
 Leventis Foundation and the Institute of Classical Studies Grants for the organisation of International conference on ‘Greek Medical Texts and their Audience’ at King’s College London

-I am currently second supervisor for the following doctoral thesis:
+I am currently supervising the following PGR students:

-- Ian McElroy: ‘Converting temples; converting minds: temple-church conversion in the Mediterranean A.D.
-300-800.’
+- Ian McElroy: "Converting temples; converting minds: temple-church conversion in the Mediterranean A.D.
+300-800." (second supervisor)

 At pre-Honours level, I lecture on Homer and Greek lyric as part of Classical Civilisation 1A: Greece from Troy to Plataea; on Catullus, Sallust, and aspects of Roman society, culture, and politics for Classical Civilisation 1B: Republican Rome; and on the ancient biographical tradition especially Suetonius and Plutarch for Classical Civilisation 2B: Imperial Rome.
 I have convened Classical Civilisation 2B (2015), 1A (2016) and 1B (2017).

 At Honours level, I teach the Core Travel Course (subject to demand), and contribute to the Greeks and Romans: Identity and Representation.
 The Honours courses I designed and implemented are the following: ‘How to lead the good life: Greek and Roman ethics’, ‘Ancient Medicine’, ‘Ancient Biography’.
 I also teach Greek 2B and 2C.